Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Abstract

 \section{Abstract}

 The Hubble parameter, $H(z)$, plays a crucial role in understanding the expansion history of the universe and constraining the Hubble constant, $\mathrm{H}_0$.
 The Cosmic Chronometers (CC) method provides an independent approach to measuring $H(z)$, but existing studies either neglect off-diagonal elements in the covariance matrix or use an incomplete covariance matrix, limiting the accuracy of $\mathrm{H}_0$ constraints.
-To address this, we use a Fully Connected Neural Network (FCNN) to simulate the full $33 \times 33$ covariance matrix based on a previously proposed $15 \times 15$ covariance matrix.
-We find that two key hyperparameters, epochs and batch size, significantly affect the simulation and introduce two criteria for selecting optimal values.
-Using the simulated covariance matrix, we constrain $\mathrm{H}_0$ via two independent methods: EMCEE and Gaussian Process.
-Our results show that different hyperparameter selection criteria lead to variations in the chosen combinations but have little impact on the final constrained $\mathrm{H}_0$.
-However, different epochs and batch size settings do affect the results.
-Incorporating the simulated covariance matrix increases the uncertainty in $\mathrm{H}_0$ compared to using no covariance matrix or only the proposed $15 \times 15$ covariance matrix.
-The comparison between EMCEE and GP suggests that the constraint method itself also influences the final $\mathrm{H}_0$.
-These findings highlight the importance of properly modeling covariance in CC-based $\mathrm{H}_0$ constraints.
+To address this, we use a Positive-Definite Covariance Network (PD-CovNet) to simulate the full $33 \times 33$ covariance matrix based on a previously published $15 \times 15$ covariance matrix.
+Hyperparameters are chosen via leave-one-z-out validation, and performance is benchmarked against a Gaussian-process (GP) baseline.
+Under identical five-fold cross-validation over redshift groups, we prove that PD-CovNet is a reliable generator of the full covariance compared to the GP baseline.
+Using this full PD-CovNet-simulated covariance alongside three comparators with different covariance specifications, we constrain \(\mathrm{H}_0\) with two independent methods (EMCEE and GP).
+Across all covariance specifications and both constraint methods, standardized differences and two-sided p-values show no statistically meaningful shift in the central value of the constrained \(\mathrm{H}_0\).
+However, the precision of the constrained \(\mathrm{H}_0\) depends on both covariance and method: EMCEE is uniformly more precise than GP once covariance is modeled; within a fixed method, incorporating more covariance reduces precision; and PD-CovNet hyperparameters have a modest effect on uncertainty.
+These results indicate the importance of accurate covariance modeling in CC-based \(\mathrm{H}_0\) constraints.